Reconfiguration of Connected Graph Partitions: Connectedness

-\global \pfclaimBBB { \begin{proof}[Proof of Claim~\ref{cl:BBB}.]
-In a biconnected graph, every district is contractible by Lemma~\ref{lem:con2}.
+\global \pfclaimBBB { \begin{proof} In a biconnected graph, every district is \contractible\ by Lemma~\ref{lem:con2}.
 Let $\mu$ be the leaf node in line~3 of the algorithm.
-If $\mu$ is a R node, then the graph $G$ remains biconnected after the deletion of a vertex, and so the $(k-1)$-district map of the remaining graph is contractible.
-If $\mu$ is an S node, then $G$ obtained by deleting vertex $v_i$ is either biconnected or a biconnected graph with a dangling path $(v_{i+1},\ldots, v_t)$.
-In both cases, $G$ has at most one leaf.
-By Lemma~\ref{lem:con2}, every district that contains at most one leaf is contractible, and so the district map remains contractible. \end{proof} } \ShoLong{}{\pfclaimBBB}
+If $\mu$ is a R node, then the graph $G$ remains biconnected after the deletion of a vertex, and so the $(k-1)$-district map of the remaining graph is \contractible.
+If $\mu$ is an S node, then $G$ obtained by deleting vertex $v_i$ is either biconnected or a biconnected graph with a ``dangling'' path $(v_{i+1},\ldots, v_t)$.
+In both cases, $G$ has at most one leaf block (namely, a 1-edge block at the end of the dangling path).
+By Lemma~\ref{lem:con2}, every district that contains at most one leaf block is \contractible, and so the district map remains \contractible. \end{proof} } \ShoLong{}{\pfclaimBBB}

 The following claim establishes that the switch graph $\Gamma_k(G)$ is connected since it contains a path from any district map to the district map produced by Algorithm~\ref{algo:2conn}.